rqnguyen77/CrossyRoad-Game/README.md

-# CPSC-386-Final-Project-CrossyRoad
+# CrossyRoad Game Project

-Due Date: May 23rd, 2021

-Group: Randy Nguyen randyxnguyen77@csu.fullerton.edu
+Group: Randy Nguyen rqnguyen77@gmail.com

 Download "Contents.zip" for the full project.

-Recreate the classic Crossy Road game, using the Unreal 4 Engine, assets created using a Voxel editor such as MagicaVoxel, and code written either in C++ (written to interface with Blueprints and the Unreal framework), or with Blueprints, or both.
+Recreated the classic CrossyRoad game, using the Unreal 4 Engine, assets created using a Voxel editor with MagicaVoxel, and code written either in C++ (written to interface with Blueprints and the Unreal framework), or with Blueprints, or both.
-The 3d assets you will need will all have to be created using an Voxel editor such as MagicaVoxel, or from other 3d asset sources from Unreal.
-The audio resources you will need can be captured using an audio editor such as Audacity from Crossy Road running on a laptop or desktop computer, or running as an iOS or Google app on a mobile phone.

 # Issues:
 1. Restart Button and Paused widets not working properly.
 (Won't unpause when paused and won't restart on button press)